babasaraki/Open-Labware/README.md

 The content of the tutorials and website are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).

-The code behind the infrastructure is licensed under the [MIT License](LICENSE.md)
+This repo is free to use and re-use, under under the [MIT License](LICENSE.md)

 # Contribution